browsermt/bergamot-translator/wasm/README.md

 ## Using JS APIs

+See [node-test.js](./node-test.js) for an annotated example of how to use the WASM module.
+Most of the code from it can also be used in a browser context.

-Please refer to the file `test_page/js/worker.js` that demonstrates how to use the bergamot translator in JavaScript via a `<script>` tag.
+Alternatively refer to the file `test_page/js/worker.js` that demonstrates how to use the bergamot translator in JavaScript via a `<script>` tag.

 ## Demo